Invesco Enhanced Income : Issue of Equity | MarketScreener

 HEADLINE: Issue of Equity

-The Board of Invesco Enhanced Income Limited (the ‘Company’) announces that it has agreed today to issue and allot 150,000 of the Company’s ordinary shares at a price of 74.81p per share.
+The Board of Invesco Enhanced Income Limited (the ‘Company’) announces that it has agreed today to issue and allot 600,000 of the Company’s ordinary shares at a price of 75.75p per share.
 This allotment is to satisfy secondary market demand and is made under the Company’s block listing facility and the annual authority granted by the Company’s shareholders for such allotments.

 Issued on behalf of